bookit-app/documentation/README.md

 1. Code is merged onto the master branch and Cloud build is notified to start the process
 2. Docker images are pushed to the gcr.io docker repo or if the code base is related to a cloud function pushed to the functions runtime
 3. Cloud run revisions are created for the app services and the newly created images generated in step 2 are pulled from gcr.io.
 Once the revision is up and healthy new traffic is routed from the old revision to the new one so that the new code is executed.

-## Testing Strategy

-### Objective

-To be provided.

-### Strategy

-- **Unit tests** are implemented for each repository.
-The unit tests are run in an automated fashion at various levels:
-    - When code is committed the unit tests are automatically triggered.
-If they fail the commit is blocked.
-This is to ensure all changes are appropriate tested and that there are no unintended consequences.
-    - When the Pull Request is opened on github the unit tests as well as linting is performed to ensure high quality of the code.

-- **Integration, System, and Security tests** are implemented via a set of Postman collections and integrated with the CI/CD pipeline to be run periodically and automatically.
-    - Refer to the [Integration Test Runner](https://github.com/bookit-app/integration-test-runner) for details on the scenarios, and what is currently covered.
-    - Access to the integration tests are located in Cloud Build and can be accessed [here](https://console.cloud.google.com/cloud-build/builds?project=bookit-app-260021&query=tags%3D%20%22integration-tests%22).
-Note requires authenticated access to the GCP Project.

-### Test Cases

-Test cases are defined within our project in [Azure Devops]().
-You can access the content of the test cases there.
-Additionally, for traceability the test cases implemented within the integration tests mentioned above are demarcated with the test case ID's so we know specifically which are passing or failing.